jacobtread/local-aws-secret-manager/README.md

-# local-aws-secret-manager
+# Loker

 > WIP

-Local aws secrets manager compatible server backed by an SQLCipher encrypted SQLite database
+Local AWS secrets manager compatible server backed by an SQLCipher encrypted SQLite database

+This project is not affiliated with or endorsed by Amazon AWS.